 It is crucially important to note that with the High SMAS technique, the skin is not pulled upward in a 1990’s fashion.
 This allows Dr. Moelleken to prevent the unappealing ‘windswept’ or ‘pinched’ appearance.
 That characterizes decades of plastic surgery.

-Male Facelift Los Angeles & Santa Barbara
+Male Facelift Los Angeles & Los Angeles

 Dr. Moelleken has a patient-centric philosophy and strives to deliver care above and beyond.
 This starts with a thorough consultation.
 Patients come away with an entirely customized facelift plan.
 No two are alike.
 The formulaic paradigm of eyes-brow-facelift-for-everybody are not used.